Select which blog posts are sent to group

 Are others happy with the language in the screenshots?

-#18 Updated by Raymond Hoh 6 months ago
+#18 Updated by Raymond Hoh over 2 years ago

 I'm passing along a use-case that myself and Colin experienced while testing this functionality.